 The Northeast Atlantic or Greenland Sea population whelps north of Jan Mayen Island in pack ice areas known as the ‘‘West Ice’’ , and the Barents Sea/White Sea population whelps in the White Sea or southeastern Barents Sea areas of pack ice known as the ‘‘East Ice’’ (Frie et al. 2003).

 COUNTING HARP SEALS

 The total number of harp seals would be nearly impossible to count directly because the seals are widely distributed across the north Atlantic and Arctic Oceans at most times of the year, where they spend much of their time underwater.
-They do congregate during the whelping season, however not all of the population is present at the surface at any one time or place.
-Therefore direct surveys of the whelping grounds, counting seal pups on the ice, are used in combination with population models to estimate the total number of seals.
+While they do congregate during the whelping season, not all of the population is present at the surface at any one time or place.
+Therefore, direct surveys of the whelping grounds that count seal pups on the ice are used in combination with population models to estimate the total number of harp seals.

 Estimates of pup production are extended to estimates of the total population using population models.
 These models incorporate data on pregnancy rate at age, natural mortality and catch at age to calculate the number of adult seals that would produce the number of pups observed in the survey (Hammill et al. 2014, 2015, Øigard et al. 2014).